-This notice has been prepared by the Massachusetts Department of Environmental Protection, (MassDEP), to provide important information to municipalities, regional authorities, consultants, contractors and sub-contractors regarding significant changes to the requirements for the Utilization of Minority-Owned and Women-Owned Business Enterprises on Federally Assisted Projects.
+This notice was prepared by the Massachusetts Department of Environmental Protection, (MassDEP), to provide important information to municipalities, regional authorities, consultants, contractors and sub-contractors regarding the requirements for the Utilization of Minority-Owned and Women-Owned Business Enterprises on Federally Assisted Projects.
 MassDEP administers several programs financed by the United States Environmental Protection Agency, (USEPA).
 These programs include drinking water and wastewater projects funded through the State Revolving Fund, (SRF).
-Others include, but are not limited to, hazardous waste cleanup, air quality control, recycling, water conservation, and pollution prevention.
+Others include, but are not limited to, hazardous waste cleanup, air quality control, recycling, and pollution prevention.

 MassDEP has undertaken an Availability Analysis to develop new DBE goals.
-The new goals for all categories - Construction, Services, Goods and Equipment - are:
+The current goals for all categories- Construction, Services, Goods and Equipment - are:

 3.4% for D/MBE and 3.8% for D/WBE

 Use of Certified DBEs: Firms utilized in Federally Assisted Projects must be certified as either an MBE or WBE and a DBE.
 The Supplier Diversity Office, SDO, formerly SOMWBA, is the certifying agency for MassDEP and currently has approximately 950 certified DBEs.
+These can be found in a searchable directory at https://www.sdo.osd.state.ma.us/BusinessDirectory/BusinessDirectory.aspx.
 DBE firms must be under the ownership and control of a socially and economically disadvantaged entity, have a personal net worth of less than $1.32M, and must be US citizens.
 USEPA also accepts the United States Department of Transportation (USDOT) and US Small Business Administration, SBA (8a) Certification with citizenship.

 Waiver Process Changed: If a bidder cannot meet the goals, a Request for Waiver form must be submitted with the bid.
 When bids are evaluated, the Awarding Authority must decide if it wants to proceed with the request.
 Awarding Authorities may reject bids that do not meet the goals.
 If the Authority determines that the waiver request should proceed, the bidder must submit the waiver request with supporting documentation to MassDEP within five days.
 MassDEP will determine whether the waiver will be granted.
 If the waiver is denied, the bid must be rejected by the Awarding Authority.

 If your company is already certified as a DBE no further action is needed at this time.
-If your firm has MBE or WBE certification and you want DBE status, contact SDO at 617-973-8620 or http://www.somwba.state.ma.us/ for information.
-If you have questions concerning the MassDEP DBE Program, contact Joseph Delaney, Deputy Director for the Division of Municipal Services at 617-292-5808.
+If your firm has MBE or WBE certification and you want DBE status, contact SDO at 617-502-8831 or http://www.mass.gov/anf/budget-taxes-and-procurement/procurement-info-and-res/procurement-prog-and-serv/sdo/ for information.
+If you have questions concerning the MassDEP DBE Program, contact Jane Peirce, Deputy Director for the Division of Municipal Services, at 617-292-5808.